Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Introduction

 \section{Introduction}

+Sampling from a known probability distribution $e^{-S(\x)} / Z$ with a possibly unknown normalization constant $Z$ is an important problem in many scientific disciplines, ranging from Bayesian statistics to statistical physics and quantum field theory.
+If $\x$ is high-dimensional, methods that use the gradient $\nabla S(\x)$ are vastly more efficient than gradient-free MCMC, such as random walk Metropolis-Hastings \citep{Metropolis}.

-The dynamics of a particle with location $\x(t)$, momentum $\p(t)$, and the Hamiltonian function $H(\x, \, \p) = \frac{1}{2} \vert \p \vert^2 + S(\x)$ is described by the Hamiltonian equations, which is a deterministic system of ordinary differential equations (ODE) for the phase space variables $\Z=(\x, \p)$.
-Langevin dynamics additionally models microscopic collisions with a heat bath by introducing damping and the diffusion process giving rise to a set of Stochastic Differential Equations (SDE).
-Damping and diffusion are tied together by the fluctuation-dissipation theorem, ensuring that the probability distribution $\rho_{t}(\Z)$ converges to the canonical ensemble $\propto \exp[-H(\Z)]$ on the phase space.
-The marginal configuration space distribution is then also canonical $\rho(\x) \propto \exp[- S(\x)]$.
-The time evolution of the density is governed by the Liouville equation for Hamiltonian dynamics and by the Fokker-Planck equation for Langevin dynamics, both of which are deterministic partial differential equations (PDE).
+Golden standard gradient-based methods are Hamiltonian Monte Carlo (HMC) \citep{HMCDuane} and (underdamped) Langevin Monte Carlo (LMC) (see e.g. \citep{MolecularDynamics}).
+Both are based on the physics of a particle with position $\x(t)$, momentum $\p(t)$, moving in an external potential $S(\x)$.
+The dynamics is encoded in the Hamiltonian function $H(\x, \, \p) = \frac{1}{2} \vert \p \vert^2 + S(\x)$ which gives rise to the Hamiltonian equations, a deterministic system of ordinary differential equations (ODE) for the phase space variables $\Z=(\x, \p)$.
+HMC adds on top of that the occasional momentum resampling.
+Langevin dynamics on the other hand, additionally models microscopic collisions with a heat bath by introducing damping and the diffusion process, giving rise to a set of Stochastic Differential Equations (SDE).
+Damping and diffusion are tied together by the fluctuation-dissipation theorem, ensuring that the probability distribution $\rho_{t}(\Z)$ of finding the particle at location $\Z$ in the phase space converges to $\exp[-H(\Z)]$, which is known as the canonical ensemble.
+The marginal configuration space distribution is then $\rho(\x) \propto \exp[- S(\x)]$, i.e. the distribution that we wanted to sample from.

-Hamiltonian dynamics, supplemented by occasional Gaussian momentum resampling, converges to the canonical distribution on the phase space, so both Langevin and Hamiltonian dynamics can be used to sample from an arbitrary distribution $\rho(\x) \propto \exp[- S(\x)]$, provided that we can compute the potential gradient $\nabla S(\x)$ needed to simulate the dynamics.
-The resulting algorithms are called (underdamped) Langevin Monte Carlo (LMC) (e.g. \cite{MolecularDynamics}) and Hamiltonian (also called Hybrid) Monte Carlo (HMC) \cite{HMCDuane}.
-Both LMC and HMC have been applied in the context of high dimensional Monte Carlo Markov Chain (MCMC) sampling, such as Bayesian posteriors, field theory, statistical physics, etc. In high-dimensional settings, these gradient-based methods are vastly more efficient than gradient-free MCMC, such as Metropolis-Hastings \cite{Metropolis}.
-Metropolis-Hastings adjustment is however used for acceptance or rejection of HMC trajectory and related procedures exist for LMC as well \cite{MALT}.

-An interesting question is what is the complete framework of possible ODE/SDE whose equilibrium solution corresponds to the canonical target density $\rho(\x) \propto \exp[-S(\x)]$.
-It has been argued \citep{Ma15} that the complete framework is given by a general form of the drift term $B(\Z)=[D(\Z)+Q(\Z)]\nabla H(\Z)+\Gamma(\Z)$, where $H(\Z)$ is the Hamiltonian, $D(\Z)$ is positive definite diffusion matrix and $Q(\Z)$ is skew-symmetric matrix. $\Gamma(\Z)$ is specified by derivatives of $D(\Z)$ and $Q(\Z)$.
-This framework implicitly assumes that the equilibrium distribution is canonical on the phase space, $\rho(\Z) \propto \exp[-H(\Z)]$, after which the momentum can be integrated out for Hamiltonians with separable kinetic and potential energies.